rheome-dev/Phonoglyph/docs/epic-5-stem-separation-audio-analysis.md

 ## Summary

-Epic 5 has successfully completed its core backend infrastructure (37.5% complete) with an excellent architectural foundation.
+Epic 5 has successfully completed its major implementation phase (62.5% complete) with a comprehensive stem separation and audio analysis system.
+The core infrastructure is fully functional with excellent architectural foundations.
 The decision to implement cached analysis instead of real-time processing provides superior performance and user experience.

+**Key Achievements:**
+- ✅ Complete backend analysis system with comprehensive feature extraction
+- ✅ Full frontend integration with interactive stem control interface
+- ✅ Real-time feature mapping system with drag-and-drop functionality
+- ✅ Waveform visualization with feature markers and interactive controls
+- ✅ Stem-aware mapping system that maintains mappings when switching stems
+- ✅ Performance-optimized 30fps visualization engine with latency reduction

-The remaining work focuses on frontend integration and user experience, building on the solid technical foundation already established. 🎵✨
+The remaining work focuses on production readiness (credit system) and optional enhancements (hybrid MIDI/audio workflow), building on the solid technical foundation already established. 🎵✨